We often get questions, here are the answers to the most frequently asked ones:

 Do I need to change the contract with my current providers/suppliers?

-No. Your organisation can add our One for One service very easily to your current contracts (with your reseller or other provider).
+No. Your organisation can add our service very easily to your current contracts (with your reseller or other provider).
 We already work with many of them.
 Our approach is very easy to implement, also for new providers.

-My company already uses refurbished phones, is that enough?
+My company already uses refurbished phones, isn't that enough?

-Using refurbished phones is great!
-This way you get good phones for a fair price and you extend the life cycle of the mobile phone, thus saving the need for even more extracting of minerals.
+Using refurbished phones and other devices is great!
+This way you get good products for a fair price and you extend the life cycle, thus saving the need for even more extracting of minerals.

 However, 70% of all re-used mobile phones eventually end up in countries where there is no responsible recycling infrastructure.

 That is where we come in and close the loop.
-By adding our One for One service you make sure your mobile phones actually reduce waste.
+By adding our service you make sure your devices actually reduce e-waste.

 What about my data on the phone?